Georgia uses DNA sample and genealogy to solve 1999 rapes

 The three rapes happened between June and October 1999 within a three-mile radius of each other, Cobb County District Attorney Joyette Holmes said in a press release.
 In each case, a woman awoke in the wee hours of the morning in her own bed to find an unknown man standing over her.

 Each woman reported her assault immediately and underwent testing to collect and preserve semen left by the rapist.
-Rape kit testing done by the Georgia Bureau of Investigation at the time indicted that the the DNA profile from the three kits was identical, but repeated checks never matched to any known offender in a national DNA database.
+Rape kit testing done by the Georgia Bureau of Investigation at the time indicated that the the DNA profile from the three kits was identical, but repeated checks never matched to any known offender in a national DNA database.

 The district attorney’s office began looking into the case again in late 2018 and determined that advanced DNA testing might be appropriate.
 The Criminal Justice Coordinating Council, which funds the Georgia Sexual Assault Kit Initiative, approved about $10,000 for testing, the release says.